 During the winter period, deer digestive systems are normally set up to digest their regular diet of woody browse, twig tips and buds.
 It can take up to several weeks for the culture of the micro-organisms to adjust to changes in a deer's normal browse diet in the winter.
 What might work well to digest woody browse will not digest supplemental foods such as corn or other grains.

-Cutting deer browse instead of planting supplimental winter foods provides energy immediately.
-Even though deer will readily eat the supplimental food, their system is not set up during this time to digest the food properly and they will recive little nutrition from it until there system has time to adapt.
+Cutting deer browse instead of planting supplemental winter foods provides energy immediately.
+Even though deer will readily eat the supplemental food, their system is not set up during this time to digest the food properly and they will receive little nutrition from it until there system has time to adapt.
 Creating a situation where they are actually starving with a full stomach.

 Tips For Cutting Deer Browse